 This easy recipe for lemon and thyme roasted turkey is made by rubbing a thyme lemon garlic butter inside the turkey skin, then slow roasting it, and using the pan juices to make a white wine gravy sauce.
 I’ve been exposed to many different ways of celebrating Thanksgiving: in Ecuador, it was usually a potluck style party attended by both locals and foreigners –American and many others.
 There was always a traditional roasted turkey, as well as a variety of other non-traditional thanksgiving dishes, all delicious.
 In Texas, it was a more traditional American thanksgiving lunch or dinner with family and all the must have sides: mashed potatoes, cranberry sauce, sweet potatoes and roasted marshmallows (my least favorite dish of all times), ham, my grandmother’s corn bread stuffing, jello fruit salad, pecan and pumpkin pie.

 In Seattle, it’s turned into a full circle back to potluck style Thanksgivings we had in Ecuador, this might be due to the fact that here we’ve made many close friends who are also modern day nomads, as we like to call ourselves, that are far away from family and find Thanksgiving to be a great occasion to get together and enjoy great food – from many different places.
 In the past years, I’ve enjoyed Thanksgiving meals that include Persian, Indian, Italian, French, Latin, Egyptian and American flavors; it is definitely something to be thankful for.

-Summary: Roasted turkey with thyme lemon garlic butter and white wine gravy sauce.
+Easy recipe for lemon and thyme roasted turkey, baked with a thyme lemon garlic butter, and served with white wine gravy sauce.

 - 3 sticks butter, room temperature